Introduction to MySQL Offset

 Conclusion

 MySQL Offset is used to specify from which row we want the data to retrieve.
 To be precise, specify which row to start retrieving from.
 Offset is used along with the LIMIT.
 Here, LIMIT is nothing but to restrict the number of rows from the output.
-In combine, when you use LIMIT with the offset it means that we are trying to retrieve data from the given offset to the limit value.
-We can use this along with the SELECT, UPDATE or DELETE command.
-OFFSET value start from 0 (start value).
+In combination, when you use LIMIT with the offset, it means that we are trying to retrieve data from the given offset to the limit value.
+We can use this with the SELECT, UPDATE, or DELETE commands.
+OFFSET value starts from 0 (start value).

 Recommended Articles